Luisão (footballer, born 2003)

-Luís Fellipe Campos Dória (born 9 September 2003), commonly known as Luisão, is a Brazilian professional footballer who plays as a centre-back for Santos.
+Luís Fellipe Campos Dória (born 9 September 2003), commonly known as Luisão, is a Brazilian professional footballer who plays as a centre-back for Goiás, on loan from Santos.

 Career

 Novorizontino

 Born in Taboão da Serra, São Paulo, Luisão joined Novorizontino's youth sides in 2021, after representing Audax and São Paulo.

 Loan to Catanduva

 In July 2021, without activities in the youth categories due to the COVID-19 pandemic, Luisão moved to Catanduva on loan for the year's Campeonato Paulista Segunda Divisão.
 He made his senior debut on 29 August 2021, coming on as a late substitute in a 1–0 home win over América-SP, and featured in further seven matches for the club, before returning to Novorizontino and their under-20 team for the 2022 season.

 Breakthrough

 Luisão made his first team debut with Tigre on 18 January 2023, starting in a 2–1 Campeonato Paulista Série A2 home win over Monte Azul.
 He later made his Série B debut on 30 April, replacing Ligger late into a 0–0 home draw against Sport Recife, but would feature mainly for the under-20 team during that year.

 After playing in the 2024 Copa São Paulo de Futebol Júnior, Luisão was definitely promoted to the main squad and later became a starter in the 2024 Campeonato Paulista.
 He renewed his contract until 2027 in April 2024, and established himself in the starting eleven afterwards.

 Luisão scored his first senior goal on 4 May 2024, netting his team's second in a 3–1 away win over Ituano.